hmlongco/Factory/README.md

     ...
 }
 ```
-Functional injection is a powerful tool.
 Here's an article that goes into the technique in more detail: [Factory and Functional Dependency Injection](https://betterprogramming.pub/factory-and-functional-dependency-injection-2d0a38042d05)

 ## Custom Containers